Nurse Practitioner

 Why are NPs important?

-They bring a comprehensive perspective and personal touch to patient care
+NPs bring a comprehensive perspective and personal touch to patient care

-They serve as essential advocates for healthcare policy
+NPs serve as essential advocates for healthcare policy

-They enhance access to primary and acute care
+NPs enhance access to primary and acute care

 NEW APPLICANTS:

-NEW APPLICANTS may wish to add your name to the PROVINCIAL REGISTRY accessed through HealthLinkBC's website.
+APPLICANTS may wish to add your name to the PROVINCIAL REGISTRY accessed through HealthLinkBC's website.

 PLEASE NOTE: By accessing the PROVINCIAL REGISTRY button below, you will be LEAVING mrwellness.ca and accessing an EXTERNAL SITE.